Centel: Centel

 Centel provided telephone service through its Central Telephone Company subsidiary.
-Its largest coverage areas by lines installed were Las Vegas, Chicago suburbs (Des Plaines, Park Ridge and unincorporated Cook County just outside the village limits of Northbrook, Glenview and Niles), Tallahassee, FL and Charlottesville, VA.
-It was, until the breakup of AT&T in 1984, the fifth largest telephone company in the United States after AT&T, GTE, United Telecom and Contel.
+Its largest coverage areas by lines installed were Las Vegas, Chicago suburbs (Des Plaines, Park Ridge and unincorporated Cook County just outside the village limits of Northbrook, Glenview and Niles), Tallahassee, Florida and Charlottesville, Virginia.
+It was, until the breakup of AT&T in 1984, the fifth-largest telephone company in the United States after AT&T, GTE, United Telecom and Contel.